 - Lift the fritter out with a spatula and set aside.

-- To serve, stack fritters in a small pile and top with a tablespoon of the crème fraîche before adding the poached egg, a sprinkling of chopped chives and a side salad if desired.
+- To serve, stack the fritters in a pile and top with a tablespoon of the crème fraîche then add the poached egg, a sprinkling of chives and a side salad, if desired.